 - Completion of an official, established education program to prepare Registered Nurses for the practice of Forensic Nursing.

-- Candidates for the Certification must successfully complete the continuing education program by The American Institute of Health Care Professionals, Inc. Completion of the required education courses qualifies the educational component necessary to apply for Certification.
-This program consists of 250 contact hours of continuing education.
+- Candidates for the Certification in Forensic Nursing must successfully complete the continuing education program by The American Institute of Health Care Professionals, Inc. Completion of the required education courses qualifies the educational component necessary to apply for Certification.
+This program consists of 230 contact hours of continuing education.
 See Full Program: Access here

-- Requisite for all Applicants for Certification: in addition to meeting the educational criteria as provided above, applicants for Certification must hold a current/valid license to practice professional nursing.
+- Requisite for all Applicants for Certification: in addition to meeting the educational criteria as provided above, applicants for Forensic Nursing Certification must hold a current/valid license to practice as a professional registered nurse.

 Certified members may receive recertification at the expiration of their four year term by:

-- Obtaining 50 or more hours of continuing education within the four year period of certification.
+- Obtaining 50 or more hours of continuing education within the four year period of forensic nursing certification.
 Click here: Criteria for Recertification

-- The certification fee for the Forensic Nurse Specialist is $200.00 for the four year term of certification.
+- The certification fee for the Forensic Nurse Specialist Certification is $200.00, plus shipping and handling, for the four year term of certification.
+All Certification packets, which include the official certificate, wallet ID card, and other related documents are shipped with tracking.
 Payment in full is due at the time of application.
 If an applicant does not meet certification criteria, the application fee is refunded.
-A completed application must be mailed in to the with full payment to be considered for certification.
-Application is available on this website.
+A completed application must be submitted with full payment to be considered for certification.
+The application form is available Here.

-- Application for Recertification is $ 200.00 for the next four year period.
+- Application for Recertification is $ 200.00, plus shipping and handling, for the next four year period.
 This is a one-time payment and is required in full at the time of application for recertification.
 A completed application must accompany the payment.